mwhroom/KeyCursor/README.md

 ## Install Requirements
 pip install -r requirements.txt

+If on Linux, install gtk and also call: pip install pygobject If on Wayland, install ydotool and also call: pip install python-ydotool
+- You'll need the ydotool daemon running in the background for this. (sudo ydotoold)

-This is being made for Project Launch, from Knight Hacks.
+This was made for Project Launch, from Knight Hacks.